TheSunShiningDev/dotfiles/JOURNAL.md

 not sure what I will get to today, but here are some bullet points of some things i want to look at. will come back and cross them off when I get to them
 - ~~lazygit?~~
 - ~~more documentation~~ crossing this off, because!
-- Add tmux, learn this
+- Add tmux, learn this (don't really need it when using kitty termnal)
 - Create an install .sh file for installing certain things. (probably a future project)
 - ~~Nano?~~
 - ~~maybe find a file browser for the terminal~~ - already had broot installed.